 and the records of the Truman Presidential Library.
 They are available online

-through the Online Catalog (OPA), with National Archives
+through the National Archives Catalog , with National Archives

 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.